 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during our audit, we identified a deficiency in internal control, described in the accompanying Schedule of Finding and Recommendation as item 2021-001, that we consider to be a material weakness.
+Given these limitations, during our audit, we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+We identified a certain deficiency in internal control, described in the accompanying Schedule of Finding and Recommendations as item 2022-001 that we consider to be a material weakness.